lipiridi/spotless-applier/README.md

 [![Downloads](https://img.shields.io/jetbrains/plugin/d/22455.svg)](https://plugins.jetbrains.com/plugin/22455)

 <!-- Plugin description -->
+> ⚠️ Version 1.1.2 is built for Intellij IDEA 2024.2 and doesn't support the pre-commit feature for Gradle projects due to this bug https://youtrack.jetbrains.com/issue/IDEA-327879
+>
+> Version 1.1.1 supports the pre-commit check properly but is only compatible with Intellij IDEA 2024.1.* versions.

 The Spotless Applier IntelliJ Plugin enhances your development workflow by seamlessly integrating [Spotless](https://github.com/diffplug/spotless) Gradle and Maven tasks directly within the IntelliJ IDE.
 With this plugin, you can easily apply code formatting and style enforcement to your projects,